-Procrastination may lead to bad grades , higher levels of stress, and negative feelings, Psych Central notes.
+Procrastination can lead to bad grades, higher levels of stress, and negative feelings.
 Procrastinators are likely to not have a great study session because they are rushed.

-If students’ papers are scattered everywhere, they don’t know where their important books or files are, or they forget when their tests are scheduled, they could use a few simple tips to get everything in order.
+If your papers are scattered everywhere, you won’t know where your important books or files are, or you may forget when your tests are scheduled.

-They could also clean their room at least once a week, filing papers in folders, putting books in a neat pile, and storing backpacks, clothes, and other items in closets.
-Students could also purchase storage systems from places like IKEA and the Container Store so they have a place for everything.
+You could also clean your room at least once a week, filing papers in folders, putting books in a neat pile, and storing backpacks, clothes, and other items in closets.
+You might also want to purchase storage systems from places like IKEA and the Container Store so you have a place for everything.

-They can also create ongoing to-do lists and check off each task as they complete it.
-The night before they go to class or in for a test, they can organize their backpack and put everything they need into it instead of rushing the morning of the test.
+In addition, it can help to create ongoing to-do lists and check off each task as you complete it.
+The night before you go to class or have to take a test, you can organize your backpack and put everything you need into it instead of rushing the morning of the test.